-- Determine client’s underlying health status that would cause higher risk, especially for presence of anemia, pulmonary disease, and/or cardiac disease.
+- Determine the client’s underlying health status that would cause higher risk, especially for the presence of anemia, pulmonary disease, and/or cardiac disease.

 - Monitor vital signs.

-- Expect for an elevated respiratory and pulse rates.
+- Expect for elevated respiratory and pulse rates.

-- Be alert for altered breathing pattern and episodes of apnea.
+- Be alert for altered breathing patterns and episodes of apnea.